Topics: VA Loans & Military Relocation Buying & Selling Hill Country & Neighborhoods Property Tax & Homeownership

 What is JBSA and which bases are included?

-Joint Base San Antonio (JBSA) is a combined military installation that includes Fort Sam Houston (Army, home of BAMC and Army Medical Command), Lackland Air Force Base (Air Force basic training and security forces), Randolph Air Force Base (Air Education and Training Command), and Camp Bullis (training range in the northwest Hill Country).
+Joint Base San Antonio (JBSA) is a combined military installation whose three primary locations are Fort Sam Houston (Army, home of BAMC, Army Medical Command, Army North and Army South), Lackland Air Force Base (the Air Force's only enlisted Basic Military Training site), and Randolph Air Force Base (Air Education and Training Command) — plus other operating locations including Camp Bullis (training range in the northwest Hill Country).
 JBSA is widely regarded as one of the largest joint bases in the Department of Defense by number of personnel served.
 Each location affects commute times and neighborhood selection when relocating. ↗ Best Areas Near JBSA Guide

 What are the best neighborhoods near JBSA for military families?